Injury & Violence Prevention

 This bill repeals the requirement that a seller of firearms wait 72 hours before delivering a purchased firearm to the buyer.

-Sponsor: Representative Joshua Morris | Current Status: REFERRED to the Committee on EDUCATION AND CULTURAL AFFAIRS
+Sponsor: Representative Joshua Morris | Current Status: DEAD

 This bill provides that the current prohibition on the discharge of a firearm within 500 feet of a school does not apply to a person acting pursuant to the laws governing the use of force in defense of premises.

-Sponsor: Representative Melanie Sachs | Current Status: REFERRED to the Committee on JUDICIARY
+Sponsor: Representative Melanie Sachs | Current Status: Passed to Be Enacted

 This bill prohibits a person from engaging in conduct that constitutes doxing when the target of the doxing is a minor.
 It also authorizes a family member, legal guardian or representative of a minor who is a target of doxing in violation of that prohibition to bring a civil action on behalf of the minor for injunctive relief, actual damages, compensatory damages, punitive damages, any combination of those remedies or any other appropriate relief.

-Sponsor: Senator Anne Carney | Current Status: REFERRED to the Committee on JUDICIARY
+Sponsor: Senator Anne Carney | Current Status: DEAD

 This bill modifies the provision of the Maine Criminal Code defining "machine gun" to include any part or combination of parts designed and intended for use in converting a weapon into a machine gun.
 The bill enacts a provision that makes it a Class D crime for a person to knowingly possess a rapid-fire device without authority to do so.
 A rapid-fire device is a device, part or combination of parts that is not a machine gun and that materially increases the rate of fire of a semi-automatic firearm above the rate of fire of the semi-automatic firearm absent the device, part or combination of parts.
 With respect to the definitions of "machine gun" and "rapid-fire device," the bill provides a nonexhaustive list of examples describing the types of devices that would satisfy each general definition